Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 ## Review

-You have learned how rate limiting can help you provide a better API experience to consumers and how to configure a rate limit on your API using both the Amplify Central UI and the Axway Central CLI.
+You have learned how rate limiting can help you provide a better API experience to consumers and how to configure a rate limit on your API using both the Enterprise Marketplace UI and the Axway Central CLI.